versatus/versatus.nix/README.md

 ### Development Shells

 - `.#protocol-dev` - tools necessary for building the Versatus protocol
+- `.#lasr-dev` - tools necessary for building the Versatus LASR protocol
+- `.#versa-rs` - Rust language tools for building the `versatus-rust` quickstart kit
 - `.#versa-hs` - Haskell language tools for building the `versatus-haskell` quickstart kit

 > Note: Coming soon:
-- `.#compute-dev` - tools necessary for building the Versatus compute stack
+- `.#compute-dev` - tools necessary for building the Versatus compute stack (for now this is part of protocol-dev)
-- `.#versa-rs` - Rust language tools for building the `versatus-rust` quickstart kit
 - `.#versa-py` - Python language tools for building the `versatus-python` quickstart kit
 - `.#versa-js` - JavaScript language tools for building the `versatus-javascript` quickstart kit
 - `.#versa-c` - C language tools for building the `versatus-c` quickstart kit